 In other words, if plaintiffs' lawyers succeed in eliminating arbitration, it will drive up the cost of litigation, increase the workload of courts and leave millions of Americans with very limited opportunities for restitution.

 Legislative measures to limit the use of arbitration have largely been unsuccessful.
-In the previous two Congresses, twenty-eight bills or amendments that would have restricted or banned arbitration were blocked.
+For example, multiple bills and amendments that would have banned arbitration have been proposed and blocked since the early-2000s.
 These include the Arbitration Fairness Act (prohibiting arbitration in all consumer and employment agreements) and the Consumer Mobile Fairness Act (prohibiting arbitration in cell phone contracts).

 With little success in Congress, arbitration opponents have also attempted to curtail the practice in the courts.
 However, the U.S. Supreme Court, in the recent cases of AT&T Mobility v.
 Concepcion (2011) and American Express Co. v.
 Italian Colors Restaurant (2013), has upheld the legal enforceability of arbitration under the Federal Arbitration Act.

-At the same time, the Consumer Financial Protection Bureau is engaged in an arbitration study, as mandated by the Dodd-Frank Act.
+At the same time, the Consumer Financial Protection Bureau released its anti-arbitration study in March 2015, as mandated by the Dodd-Frank Act, and is now preparing a rulemaking.
 The agency’s findings could determine whether arbitration clauses will be upheld in consumer financial agreements.
 In addition, the 2010 Dodd-Frank Act authorizes the SEC to prohibit or restrict arbitration requirements for both broker-dealers and investment advisers, but the agency has yet to take action on the issue.